 During the 13 C Deruta had its own statutes, followed in 1465 by a new document written in the vernacular which mandated the presence in the castle of four "boni omini", elected by and from among the residents, in addition to the podestą delegated from Perugia.
 In the second half of the 15 C, the residents were decimated by plague, and the city walls collapsed through lack of maintenance.
 In addition, during the "Guerra del Sale" (1540), Deruta, which had aligned itself against the Pope, was attacked and devastated.
 However, the submission of Perugia to the Church also brought a long period of peace to Deruta.
 During these years of peace, Deruta became famous for the high quality of its majolica.

-fountain dating from 1848.
-Next is Piazza dei Consoli, where the
+Next is Piazza dei Consoli, where the Palazzetto Municipale,

 dating from 1300, is located.
 Its atrium houses a collection of